-New Years Resolution Mistake 5.
-Copying an Ill-Fitting Routine
+New Year’s Resolution Mistake 5: Copying an Ill-Fitting Routine

 Not everyone works the same way.
 Some people thrive on discipline and routine, others prefer randomness.
 Some people have small pockets of free time, some have it all at the end of the week.
-If you have half an hour spare every evening, use that time to work on your goal.
+If you only have half an hour spare every evening, use that time to work on your goal.

-New Years Resolution Mistake 6.
-Expecting Perfection.
+New Year’s Resolution Mistake 6: Expecting Perfection.

-Unfortunately in this culture of quick fixes all those magazine articles and guests on morning TV promise you that it’s EASY to achieve your goal.
+Unfortunately in this culture of quick fixes all those magazine articles and guests on morning TV promise you that it’s easy to achieve your goal.